nathalia-dev/jobly-backend/README.md

 ## Tests

 - Jest and SuperTest.
-- to execute the tests , run `jest -i ` from your terminal. (make sure you're at project's root directory 😄).
+- to execute the tests , run `npm run test ` from your terminal. (make sure you're at project's root directory 😄).

 ## Future Improvements